 In Separate Ways, militia in the final area will drop (unusable) RPGs.

 The PAL release of the GC version of the game balances the weapons.
 Ammo drops and placements are reduced, but still plentiful, and some weapons are more powerful (the knife, and fully upgraded Red9, Swallowtail, and bolt-action Rifle).
 It also adds a new, easier difficulty level.

 The PlayStation 2 version added the Separate Ways missions, a new weapon, and new costumes for Leon and Ashley.

-The Wii version adds those enhancements to the graphics of the GC version, and offers better controls with the Wii remote's pointer aiming although the Classic Controller or GameCube controller is still an option.
+The Wii version adds those enhancements to the graphics of the GC version, and offers better controls with the Wii remote's pointer aiming while still allowing the Classic Controller and GameCube controller as an option.

-The HD Edition (PlayStation 3 and Xbox 360) goes back to the regular control, but otherwise has the content of the Wii version.
+The HD Edition (PlayStation 3 and Xbox 360) only allows the regular control, but otherwise has the content of the Wii version.
 The only addition is a higher native resolution, and added shadows and colored lighting in many locations.